-For the SPD space, we used a ``one-hot'' embedding similar to the hyperbolic space.
+We also used a ``one-hot'' embedding similar to the hyperbolic space for the SPD space.
 There, the tangent space at the identity matrix consists of all symmetric matrices of the same size.
-We embedded the graphs in the space of $15$-by-$15$ SPD matrices, as this is the smallest such space whose number of free off-diagonal entries is not smaller than the number of nodes.
-We assigned a symmetric ``one-hot'' matrix to each node, that is, a symmetric matrix with two one-entries off the diagonal and zero everywhere else.
-This leads again to permutation-invariant networks for the following reason: We can always transform a one-hot matrix into another via a congruence transformation with the product of two elementary permutation matrices.
-This represents an isometry since the affine-invariant metric is invariant under congruence with orthogonal matrices~\cite{thanwerdas2023n}.
+We embedded the graphs in the $15$-by-$15$ SPD matrices, as this is the smallest space whose number of free off-diagonal entries is not smaller than the number of nodes.
+Each node was assigned a different symmetric ``one-hot'' matrix with two one-entries off the diagonal and zero everywhere else.
+This leads again to a permutation-invariant manifold GCN since we can always transform a one-hot matrix into another via a congruence transformation with the product of two elementary permutation matrices.
+This represents an isometry since the affine-invariant metric is invariant under congruence with orthogonal matrices~\citep{thanwerdas2023n}.